opensibyl/squ/README.md

 # squ (eezer)

-One step to scale down your test cases based on your diff.
+One step to speed up testing cycle based on code diff.
 For multiple languages.

 ## Before vs After

-Before: I have to run all the cases for even a tiny change.
-Which takes 40 mins.
+Before: I have to run all the cases for even a tiny change, which takes 40 minutes.
+Which means 0.32 USD per push.

 <img width="694" alt="image" src="https://user-images.githubusercontent.com/13421694/226383324-80c878de-815b-4a80-8666-772dc44fedf0.png">